Lucas-Keijzer/Evoman_assignment_2/README.md

       'python3/python plot.py'

       This generates and shows the plots.

-  - run_best_solutions.py:
-      Contains the implementation to load any of the best solutions and run them in the environment to see how they perform.
-Running this file can be done:

-      'python3/python run_best_solutions.py'

   - get_best_individuals.py:
       Contains the implementation to load the best solutions and get the best